Trivial137/Paris-2025/README.md

 # Paris-2025
-This is record my Staying at Paris.
+This repository serves as a comprehensive record of my stay in Paris, QCD 2025.